FNTettey/AirBnB_clone/README.md

-# A gropu project with the ai of implementing a simple clone of the AirBnB website.
+# A group project with the ai of implementing a simple clone of the AirBnB website.

 ### Execution
 #### The shell should work like this in interactive mode: